 Note: PhotoRec is paired with a program called TestDisk that recovers lost partitions and makes non-booting disks bootable again.
 To use TestDisk, you can learn how with the step-by-step instructions here.

 When the download is finished, extract the files from the zipped folder.
-After you extract the files, open the folder and locate the PhotoRec_Win application.
+After extracting the files, open the folder and locate the PhotoRec_Win application.

 Before you continue, you should create a new folder on your desktop to hold the files that PhotoRec recovers.
 Label it something easy to identify, like “PhotoRec recovered files.”